ChrisDuffley/stationPlaylist/readme.md

 ## SPL Assistant layer

 This layer command set allows you to obtain various status on Studio, such as whether a track is playing, total duration of all tracks for the hour and so on.
-From any Studio window, press the SPL Assistant layer command, then press one of the keys from the list below (one or more commands are exclusive to playlist viewer).
+From any local or Remote Studio window, press the SPL Assistant layer command, then press one of the keys from the list below (one or more commands are exclusive to playlist viewer).
 You can also configure NVDA to emulate commands from other screen readers.

 The available commands are (most commands support speak on demand and some commands are unavailable in Remote Studio):